-Indicate, in the space provided on the Bid Schedule, the date (s) project completion is to be made by after the receipt of an order.
-Failure to make an entry in the space provided will be construed as an offer to deliver by the required date listed on the Bid Schedule.
-Bids that specify completion beyond the required by dates after the receipt of an order will be considered non-responsive and the bids will be rejected.
+Indicate, in the space provided on the Bid Schedule, the time required to make delivery after the receipt of an order.
+Failure to make an entry in the space provided will be construed as an offer to deliver by the required completion date of September 30, 2023.
+Bids that specify deliveries in excess of this date will be considered non-responsive and the bids will be rejected.